 An employer can make employees redundant due to technological changes, changes in organizational structure, in cases of a merger, consolidation, or cessation of operation of one or several departments or units, or where the employer faces severe economic conditions.
-If such changes lead to the termination of two or more employees, the employer is required to devise and submit a "Labor Usage Plan" ("LUP") to DOLISA before conducting the mass redundancy.
-Before submitting the LUP, the employer must consult with the grassroots trade union or the executive committee of the trade union at the directly superior level if a grassroots trade union does not exist within the company.
-If within 30 days of filing LUP dossier, no objection is lodged by the labor authority, the employer may proceed with the mass redundancy.
+If such changes lead to the termination of two or more employees, the employer is required to devise and submit a "Labor Usage Plan" ("LUP") to the People's Committee of the provincial level before conducting the mass redundancy.
+Before submitting the LUP, the employer must consult with the grassroots trade union, if any.
+If within 30 days of filing the LUP dossier, no objection is lodged by the labor authority, the employer may proceed with the mass redundancy.
 Employees affected by the mass redundancy are entitled to their unpaid salary, other required compensation, and statutory job-loss allowances.

-24 LABOR UNIONS
+24 | LABOR Unions